 - Endometriosis Summit – “Uniting Patients, Practitioners, & Doctors to Move Endometriosis Forward.”
-They have some great videos in their Video Library.
+On their YouTube page, they have many educational videos with excision surgeons!

 - ExtraPelvic Not Rare – While many doctors state that endo is rarely found outside of the reproductive organs, endo on the intestines, bladder, lungs, diaphragm, and other locations is actually not as rare as we have been lead to believe.
 This website has educational videos on extrapelvic endo, info on the disease by body system, and more.

 - Endo What? – Fantastic documentary about endometriosis with well-researched information and patient experiences.

 - Endo What School Nurse Initiative – You can send an endometriosis toolkit to educate school nurses to the schools of your choice.
 I sent one to my high school.
 I spent so much time in the nurse’s office in my senior year – if they had known to recognize the obvious symptoms of endo I might have been diagnosed sooner!